elegant-scipy/elegant-scipy/markdown/ch6.markdown

 what the authors call *detritus* (basically sea sludge), doesn't actually *eat* anything (the Circle of Life notwithstanding), so you can't reach other species from it.

+> *Young Simba:* But, Dad, don't we eat the antelope?
+>
+> *Mufasa:* Yes, Simba, but let me explain.
+When we die, our bodies become the
+> grass, and the antelope eat the grass.
+And so we are all connected in the
+> great Circle of Life.

 To deal with this, the PageRank algorithm uses a so-called "damping factor", usually taken to be 0.85.
 This means that 85% of the time, the